mostafasub/stackoverflow-posts/README.md

 ## 📊 Chart

-StackOverflow's post count over the past five years from 2020 to 2025:
+StackOverflow's post count over the past five years, from 2020 to 2025:

 ![Chart](chart.png)